ETH-DISCO/cluster-tutorial/README.md

 jupyter lab --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-This setup will hopefully enable you to be more productive on the cluster.
+Note: Do not use Conda to work in compute nodes.
+You will run out of memory quickly and each memory related instruction can take multiple hours to execute since they will be executed on the distributed NFS4 filesystem.
+The EXT4 filesystem used by Apptainer which is significantly faster.

 # b) Running Slurm jobs